oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 If you are importing a complex HTML code to the editor and want to preserve its styling, you can disable the WYSIWYG built-in style manager to prevent GrapeJs from breaking those styles.

+ For that, you need to enable the external markup mode to import the required HTML code as is, with its initial formatting and styling.

+ 1. Navigate to the **Settings** menu.
- For that, click the **</>** icon on the toolbar.
-You will not be able to apply and customize styles of your content.
-Keep in mind that if you exit the external markup mode, the editor may change the source code and break the imported content markup and styles.
+ 2. Select the **Enable External Markup** checkbox.
+Keep in mind that you will not be able to apply and customize styles of your content.
+If you exit the external markup mode, the editor may change the source code and break the imported content markup and styles.

 .. image:: /user/img/concept-guides/content-management/external-markup-button.png